slfan2013/winter-course-2018/README.md

 ### 2nd tool (under development):
 1.chemrich.us

-this tool in under development, and the URL will change when the final project got release.
+this tool in under development, and the URL will change when we finally release this out.